<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 In addition to organizations like DSLO, there are groups of military spouses who are also working on our behalf to make it easier for us to transfer our professional licenses.
 The Military Spouse JD Network is a group of military spouse lawyers who are constantly working with state representatives and state bar boards so professional military spouse lawyers can continue their work no matter where their active duty spouse is stationed.
 Currently, there are 23 states that either waive or reduce fees, or waive exams.
 They also sponsor professional development seminars like Homefront Rising in Washington, D.C., which gives military spouses who are interested in working in politics an opportunity to network and learn.

 Military spouses are resilient, strong and smart.
 We know that living the military lifestyle takes sacrifice from every person in the family.
 Many times military spouses feel this sacrifice when it comes to their careers.
-For those of us with professional state-regulated licenses, we find that there are new laws, new rules, new exams, new fees and/or new classes to consider all while trying to get our family settled in their new (albeit temporary) home.
+For those of us with professional state-regulated licenses, we find that there are new laws, rules, exams, fees and/or classes to consider all while trying to get our family settled in their new (albeit temporary) home.
 But the work of organizations like DLSO and MSJDN shows that there are military spouses around the world trying to make it easier for us to continue our careers while we follow our active duty service member.

 Career Resources for Veterans and Military Spouses